From Holland to Hong Kong: We love to showcase lots of loaves!

 We get mails from enthusiastic and ambitious home baker friends on a daily basis.
 Not only with questions about recipes and how to maintain their starter, but also to share pictures of their baking results with us.

-Up till now we did not have a possibility to share these pictures via our WKB website.
+Till recently we did not have a possibility to share these pictures via our WKB website.
 That is why we added the ‘Your Loaves’ section to our website.

 >>> You can upload your bread pics via this page!